paissaheavyindustries/Lemegeton/README.md

 https://github.com/goatcorp/FFXIVQuickLauncher

-Head on over to my Dalamud repository and follow the instructions on how to add my repository to Dalamud:
+If you're all set up with Quicklauncher, head on over to my Dalamud repository and follow the instructions on how to add it to Dalamud:

 https://github.com/paissaheavyindustries/Dalamud-Repo